Corporate Transparency Act Exemptions: Does Your Business Qualify?

 14. Commodity Exchange Act Registered Entity

 The Commodity Exchange Act, also known as the CEA, regulates futures and derivatives trading.
-Entities involved in these markets need to register with the Commodity Futures Trading Commission.
+Entities in these markets must register with the Commodity Futures Trading Commission.

 Being registered under the CEA exempts you from filing under the Corporate Transparency Act, meaning that if you are filed as an: